BiocomputationLab/LAPrepository/SetFunctions/README.md

 ### Objective

-Function that will return the number of reactions that can be aspirate or dispensed from a flacon tube of 15mL without having to change the height of aspiration.
+Function that will return the number of reactions that can be aspirated or dispensed from a falcon tube of 15mL without having to change the height of aspiration.

-This change of heights is given by another function, thi sfunction only check when this change of height happens and it is checked until a maximum number of reactions, which is given by the input given to the function
+This change of heights is given by another function, _find_safe_15mLflacon_height_ that give sthe aspiration/dispense height for that specific volume.
+This height is checked until a maximum number of reactions, which is given by the input given to the function, is reached.

 ### Tested systems